Engineering New Ideas

 What has been your guiding philosophy when it comes to a new process scale-up?

-Our guiding philosophy for a new process scale-up is: “scale-down before you scale-up”.
+Our guiding philosophy for a new pilot plant scale-up is: “scale-down before you scale-up”.
 This means that a pilot plant process is a scaled-down replica of a manufacturing process, rather than the scaled-up version of a lab process.
 This makes a big difference in accelerating time-to-market.

 What is the most challenging part of your job?